rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 call.
 The `intervals` stream has the type `impl Stream<Item = u32>`.
 To merge these two streams, we need to transform one of them to match the other.
-We’ll rework the intervals stream, because messages is already in the basic format we want and has to handle timeout errors (see Listing 17-38).
+We’ll rework the intervals stream, because messages is already in the basic format we want and has to владение timeout errors (see Listing 17-38).

 <!-- We cannot directly test this one, because it never stops. -->